MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-tools/packages/tools/subsyswizard.md

 ### Base class name

 All subsystems will be generated with a base class.
-This is required by the current architecture and makes it easy to implement platform or provider specific versions of a subsystem.
-It is recommended that the base class name be the generic name of the subsystem (ex: "ScentSubsystem").
+This structure is required by the current architecture and makes it easy to implement platform or provider specific versions of a subsystem.
+It is recommended to use the name of the subsystem (ex: "ScentSubsystem") for the base class name.

 ![Organization name](images/baseClassName.png)